fallen-icarus/cardano-swaps/GettingStarted.md

 Querying all swaps will query both one-way swaps and two-ways swaps.
 The results will specify whether the swap is a one-way swap or a two-way swap.

 The `cardano-swaps query all-swaps` command is used to query all swaps.
-Swaps can either be queried based on the offer asset or the trading pair.
+Swaps can be queried based on the offer asset, the ask asset, or the trading pair.
 (It is technically also possible to query all swaps but that is not supported by `cardano-swaps` CLI since it does not seem like a useful query.
 If you think it would be useful, feel free to open an issue.)

 ##### Swaps By Trading Pair